-Starting small, we helped local people get their bikes fixed, practice languages, learn to bake.
-And pretty soon, businesses wanted in on the action – local theatres traded tickets for front of house support, yoga teachers traded classes for venue space.
+Pretty soon, businesses wanted in on the action – local theatres traded tickets for front of house support, whilst yoga teachers exchanged classes for venue space.

 Twelve years on, and Echo has established itself as a local network with a global reach.

 We’ve built an accessible platform designed for people to exchange time and skills in place of pounds and pence, championing a currency rooted in values of equality and reciprocity.